 The workshop series are an opportunity for faculty and students to engage critically with one another's research projects and build our intellectual community.
 Submissions can be in various stages of completion (i.e. working papers, R&R’s, grant proposals, a draft article, a conference paper, a detailed research design, a ‘think-piece,’ blog entry, etc).
 All attendees are asked to review the work before the event and a specific discussant is designated in advance to provide structured remarks on the paper.

 If you have any questions about the series please contact us at the email above.

-Faculty and students can access workshop papers here.
+Faculty and students can access workshop papers and zoom meeting information here.